 The Association of Migraine Disorders is devoted to accelerating the most promising area of neuroscience research: migraine.
-AMD’s Migraine Research Initiative is led by AMD’s research committee consisting of brilliant, leading researchers who help identify knowledge gaps in migraine to influence future research projects.
-AMD provides funding for some of the research projects that are a result of the committee.
+AMD’s Migraine Research Initiative is led by A research committee consisting of brilliant, leading researchers who help identify knowledge gaps in migraine to influence future research projects.
+AMD also provides funding for some of the research projects that are a result of the committee.

 Migraine Science Collaborative

 To help healthcare professionals better serve their migraine patients, we have created a number of educational resources to be used in an exam setting.
 These resources aim to assist healthcare providers in explaining migraine to their patients and help them educate patients on possible treatments that can help.
 Included within the kit are patient brochures (in English and Spanish), an anatomical exam room poster, treatment guides, and a medication dosage card.
 These resources are available as free downloads and free printed materials can also be ordered.
 Another focus of this program is to enable clinicians in underserved communities to be able to diagnose, treat and manage migraine disease.
 We have a plan to distribute these resources in inner cities, rural communities and Native American reservations.

 Spotlight on Migraine is a podcast that features interviews and presentations with patients, researchers, advocates and medical professionals from various specialties, each sharing their unique perspective on migraine.
 Podcasts are available in audio, video, and transcripts.